 Application of hard sciences principles, such as:

-If you are not sure whether your business passes the 4-part test, reach out to us today.
+Not sure whether your business passes the 4-Part Test?
+Reach out to our tax experts today!
+We understand that the 4-Part Test can be complicated, that’s why we are here to help.
 The R&D Tax Credit legislation is much broader than people often assume.
 Several industries perform R&D activity on a daily basis without realizing it.